syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/how-to-perform-ocr-for-a-pdf-document-using-net-Core.md

 {% endtabs %}

-8. Use the following code sample to perform OCR in the ASP.NET Core applicatio
+8. Use the following code sample to perform OCR in the ASP.NET Core application.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}